The Sanger Prize Competition 2023

 Stage one - Expression of interest

-Submissions for the Sanger Prize Competition will open in Mid November and close on Friday 6th January 2023 at 5pm UK time.
-Entries received after this time will not be accepted.
+Submissions for the Sanger Prize Competition 2023 opened in Mid November and closed on Friday 6th January 2023 (all forms must be completed and submitted by this date).

 The referees will be sent an email request directly.
 It is the applicants responsibility to ensure that the referees have received the email. if the email has not been received then please ask the referee to check their junk mail inbox. if they still cant find it then they should email email@example.com directly to receive a form to complete.